Corentin-Julienne/Inception/README.md

 We will detail the following points :

 1️⃣ The difference between Docker and a Virtual Machine (VM) <br>
-2️⃣ What is a Dockerfile
+2️⃣ What is a Dockerfile <br>
-3️⃣ What are Docker Networks and how does they work 4️⃣ Bind Mounts and Volumes
+3️⃣ What are Docker Networks and how does they work <br>
+4️⃣ Bind Mounts and Volumes <br>
-5️⃣ Docker and Dockerfile best practices
+5️⃣ Docker and Dockerfile best practices <br>

 #### *1. Difference between Docker and a Virtual Machine (VM)*